 Art at The Silo Hotel

-“I have always included wonderful art at each of The Royal Portfolio properties.
-Art brings a space to life, it creates warmth and tells stories.
+“I have always included wonderful art in each of The Royal Portfolio hotels.
+Art brings a space to life; it creates warmth and tells stories.
 But moreover, art takes you on a journey which evolves as we evolve.
-Our guests love to enjoy the art collection at our properties.
-The Silo will take that art experience to a whole new level with a focus on contemporary African art…”
+Our guests love to enjoy the art collections at our hotels and lodges, and The Silo Hotel takes that art experience to a whole new level, focusing on contemporary African art.” – Liz Biden

 Discover The Vault, a private subterranean art gallery beneath The Silo Hotel.
 Designed to make more creative use of the space on our private parking level and to emphasise our passion for art, The Vault acts as a link between the hotel and local galleries in Cape Town.

 Each year, The Silo Hotel collaborates with a different local gallery to highlight two African artists through exhibitions in The Vault.
 This industrial space is transformed into a fascinating exhibition backdrop, evolving into a representation of each artist’s work, and creating a compelling art tour opportunity for our guests.
 The art in The Vault is for sale through the relevant gallery representing the artist and is rotated every six months.

 As the Art Concierge at The Silo Hotel, Michael Jacobs is able to leverage his passion for storytelling and his connections to Cape Town’s artistic and design communities.
 He believes that Africa’s stories should be told by African voices, and this philosophy informs his nuanced approach to interpreting the artworks at The Silo Hotel and on display in the co-located Zeitz MOCAA (where Michael was a member of the founding team).